§ Verifiable Trust v4 Specification

 - trust resolution:

-- Process run by, for example a VUA or a VS, which purpose is to recursively resolve DID by digging into DID Documents and look for linked-vp entries and their issuer DIDs, and trust-registry entries to gather whether the service provided by the DID is trustable (and legitimate), or not.
+- Process run by, for example a VUA or a VS, which purpose is to recursively resolve DID by digging into DID Documents and look for linked-vp entries and their issuer DIDs, and ecosystem entries to gather whether the service provided by the DID is trustable (and legitimate), or not.

 - verifier: